TELUS Canada 4G & LTE Wireless Network Coverage Maps

 How much do long distance phone calls cost?

-When selecting a TELUS rate plan, they do have plans that include unlimited Canada-wide calling, and even plans that include unlimited calling to the US.
-So if you a frequent long-distance caller, these types of plans are probably a good option for yourself.
-You can view all of the TELUS rate plans available in each province here.
+TELUS has plans that include both unlimited Canada-wide calling and unlimited calling to the U.S. If you are a frequent long-distance caller, these types of plans are probably a good option

 Can I travel to an international country with my TELUS phone?